Skip to main content

 Appropriateness of Contributions

 For simple bug fixes and minor enhancements contributed under the Eclipse Foundation Terms of Use, PMC and EMO approval is not required.
 However, the Committer is expected to ensure the appropriateness of the contribution and its availability for redistribution and modification by the Eclipse Foundation.
-There are many factors in making these determination, including things like license compatibility, confidentiality, copyright rights, patents, export control laws, no profanity, acceptable standards of code quality and coding style, etc. If a Committer has any concerns on these topics, they should seek assistance from the EMO.
+There are many factors in making these determination, including things like licence compatibility, confidentiality, copyright rights, patents, export control laws, no profanity, acceptable standards of code quality and coding style, etc. If a Committer has any concerns on these topics, they should seek assistance from the EMO.

 Cryptography

-Cryptographic content from the Eclipse Foundation has been given a classification as Export Commodity Control Number (ECCN) 5D002.C.1 by the U.S. Government Department of Commerce, Bureau of Export Administration, and is deemed eligible for export under 15 CFR §742.15(b), and deemed not subject to Export Administration Regulations as publicly available encryption source code classified ECCN 5D002..
-However, under this license exception, the content may not contain cryptanalytic functionality, such as a cryptographic codebreaker.
+Cryptographic content from the Eclipse Foundation has been given a classification as Export Commodity Control Number (ECCN) 5D002.C.1 by the U.S. Government Department of Commerce, Bureau of Export Administration, and is deemed eligible for export under 15 CFR §742.15(b), and deemed not subject to Export Administration Regulations as publicly available encryption source code classified ECCN 5D002.
+However, under this licence exception, the content may not contain cryptanalytic functionality, such as a cryptographic codebreaker.
 It is the Committer’s obligation to ensure that the content does not contain functionality that would require a change in export classification.
-If you have any questions regarding cryptography or export controls, please contact license@eclipse.org.
+If you have any questions regarding cryptography or export controls, please contact license@eclipse-foundation.org.

-Any modifications, additions or removal of cryptographic code, should be brought to the PMC’s attention.
+Any modifications, additions, or removal of cryptographic code, should be brought to the PMC’s attention.

 Any Contributions containing Cryptography should have information regarding the Cryptography documented in notices for the source code repository and distribution forms that contain the Contribution.
 The Committer should work with the EMO to ensure the notices file has the appropriate documentation before the contribution is committed to the source code repository.